 - Press the USB button on the remote control. - Make sure the USB Display software has installed correctly.
-Install it manually if necessary. - With OS X, select the USB Display icon in the Dock or from the Applications folder. - For images projected with Windows Media Center, reduce the screen size from full screen mode. - For images projected from applications using Windows DirectX, turn off DirectX functions. - If the mouse cursor flickers, select Make the movement of the mouse pointer smooth in the Epson USB Display Settings program on your computer (feature not available with Windows 2000). - Turn off the Transfer layered window setting in the Epson USB Display Settings program on your computer.
+Install it manually if necessary. - Make sure the USB Type B setting in the Extended menu is set to one of the USB Display options. - With OS X, select the USB Display icon in the Dock or from the Applications folder. - For images projected with Windows Media Center, reduce the screen size from full screen mode. - For images projected from applications using Windows DirectX, turn off DirectX functions. - If the mouse cursor flickers, select Make the movement of the mouse pointer smooth in the Epson USB Display Settings program on your computer (feature not available with Windows 2000). - Turn off the Transfer layered window setting in the Epson USB Display Settings program on your computer.